sshchicago/admin/general/minutes/2022-09-28_genbod_minutes.md

 **Online:** Adam, Dumpster Fire, Erik

+# Status Reports

-- Treasurer
+- Treasurer (Dmitriy V)
-  - A little less than $5,740.26 - Dmitriy V
+  - Just over $5,000 available for proposals
+  - Next financial update 10/1 (Saturday)
-- Public Relations - Tim M
+- Public Relations (Tim M)
   - Got a lot of donations and need to go through them
-- Front Room
+- Front Room (Dmitriy V)
-  - Full of things
+  - It's a mess again due to donations
-- RPA
+- RPA (Phill S)
-  - Also full of things
+  - Also a mess
-- Back Room
+- Back Room (Dmitriy V)
   - No updates
-- Back Yard
+- Back Yard (Jeff C)
-  - On fire (parts of it)
+  - On fire (contained parts of it)
-  - No idea what neighbor is up to right now
+  - No idea what neighbor is up to right now, probably not doing anything until spring
   - need to whack some weeds
 # Meetings, Events and Interest Groups
 - Hackerspace Clean-up Days
   - next clean-up... now??
-  - Mayber after/before block party
+  - Mayber after/before block party on Saturday
 - Third Friday Art Night!
   - October 21
   - Now hosted by Victor!